Vite

 When you open the URL in your browser, you will see a basic demo page.

-• Some HTML is generated by the main.js file
+- Some HTML is generated by the

-• When you click on the button, the counter goes up.
+file - When you click on the button, the counter goes up.
 So JavaScript seems to be working OK

-• The two SVG's are there
+- The two SVG’s are there

-• The page is definitely styled, but where is the CSS file loaded?
+- The page is definitely styled, but where is the CSS file loaded?

-If you want to stop the dev server, you can enter Ctrl + C in the terminal.
+If you want to stop the dev server, you can enter Ctrl + C

 HMR

 Organize your desktop so that a browser and VS Code are side by side.
 Make sure that the Vite dev server is running.
 Now edit the style.css to give the page a red background.
-You will see that the background of the page turns red immediately --without doing a full page refresh.- When you open up your Developer Tools and inspect the head element, you will experience that only the style tag changes when you change the background color.
+You will see that the background of the page turns red immediately —without doing a full page refresh.- When you open up your Developer Tools and inspect the head element, you will experience that only the style tag changes when you change the background color.

 Build it